Analysis | The questions surrounding Nationals third baseman Carter Kieboom

 A few pitches later, Kieboom struck out on a 100 mph fastball from New York Mets reliever Edwin Díaz.
 In the week since, his spring batting average has slipped to .143 — four hits in 28 total at-bats — and he’s reached base in just a fifth of his plate appearances.
 And because he once replaced Rendon, the star who headed west, each strikeout, flyout or groundout triggers heightened criticism.

 That’s life as a struggling player on a contending team.
 Kieboom is learning fast.
 But the next question — the one no one wants to publicly answer — is what Washington does if this slump goes into April.
 There is, of course, a chance that Kieboom finds his timing and this discussion becomes moot.
-He’s being judged on a small sample, as General Manager Mike Rizzo noted in February, and exhibitions are still tune-ups that don’t count.
+He’s being judged on a small sample, as General Manager Mike Rizzo noted in February, and exhibitions are still tuneups that don’t count.
 He is also very young.

 Those are the facts in Kieboom’s corner.
 But the Nationals still need some sort of contingency plan.
 On Thursday, Manager Dave Martinez told reporters that neither Luis García nor Starlin Castro had taken reps at third in West Palm Beach.
 Josh Harrison, the club’s veteran utility man, has 214 career starts at third and could slide in.
 Internal options are the only ones, at the moment, after Washington chose not to address the position in free agency or an offseason trade.